Lyft driver accused of stabbing woman to appear in court

 BOSTON (WHDH) - The Lyft driver who allegedly stabbed a woman in Mattapan will be arraigned on a charge of assault with intent to murder on Tuesday.

-The driver, 25-year-old Kiona Thomas of Roslindale, was accused of stabbing a 21-year-old woman on Blue Hill Avenue in Mattapan overnight on Monday.
+The driver, 25-year-old Kiona Thomas of Roslindale, is accused of stabbing a 21-year-old woman on Blue Hill Avenue in Mattapan overnight on Monday.

 Witnesses say the woman was stabbed during an altercation with several people involved.
 Police are not saying if the woman who was stabbed was a passenger or simply a person who got involved during the altercation.